-5 tips for working in sustainable development and CSR!
+5 tips for working in sustainability and CSR

 Are you aware of new environmental issues and want to have a positive impact on the world?
 Do you want to move towards jobs of the future?
-We give you 5 tips for working in sustainable development and CSR.
+Here are 5 tips for working in sustainable development and CSR.

 1- Specialize

 If you're thinking of becoming a CSR or sustainability generalist, it's not the best thing to do.
-According to Caroline Renoux, author of the book "How to make a career in CSR and sustainable development" and founder of the recruitment firm Birdeo, "generalists are unlikely to seduce recruiters.
+According to Caroline Renoux, author of the book "How to make a career in the CSR and sustainable development professions" and founder of the recruitment firm Birdeo, "generalists have little chance of seducing recruiters.
 They much prefer specialists."

 First, choose a job or industry that interests you.
-Then, you can select the positions that integrate sustainability into that job or industry.
+Then, you can select the positions that integrate sustainable development in this profession or sector of activity.
 By combining a business skill with a CSR skill, for example, you can find jobs such as:

 2- Take a training course

-There are many degree courses , such as bachelor's degrees, master's degrees specialized in biodiversity, renewable energies, eco-innovation, environmental law, etc.
+There are many degree courses, such as bachelor's degrees, master's degrees specialising in biodiversity, renewable energy, eco-innovation, environmental law, etc.

-There are also professional training courses leading to certification in CSR or sustainable development, of varying lengths.
-You will acquire the basics to be able to apply for positions that will link your business experience and sustainable development.
-There are many courses available, including MOOCs to be followed directly on the internet.
-Some MOOCs are already specialized in a sector, for example, there is a CSR and agri-food MOOC.
+There are also professional training courses leading to certification in CSR or sustainable development, which are more or less short.
+You will acquire the basics to be able to apply for positions that will link your professional experience and sustainable development.
+There are many training courses available, including MOOCs to be followed directly on the internet.
+Some MOOCs are already specialized in a sector, for example, there can be a CSR and agri-food MOOC.

 3- Multiply experiences

-To stand out, you're going to need a resume that's catchy enough for recruiters.
-All these experiences will allow you to acquire a relevant CV, so that you can apply for the type of position you want.
+To stand out, you'll need a resume that is catchy enough for recruiters.
+All these experiences will allow you to acquire a relevant CV, to be able to apply for the type of position you want.

 The goal is to integrate sustainable development experiences and complement them with the skills you have acquired during your studies.